iksi/Oembed/readme.md

 # oEmbed

-A PHP class to make a request to the oEmbed services of YouTube, Vimeo, SoundCloud, MixCloud and Spotify.
-When no format is specified json is returned.
+A PHP class to make an oEmbed request.
+If no format is specified json is returned.
+Supported services:

+- YouTube
+- Vimeo
+- SoundCloud
+- MixCloud
+- Spotify

 ## Usage